Cursor Integration Ready

 Install the Web to MCP browser extension

-Click the "Install Extension" button below to go directly to the Web to MCP extension page
+Click the "Add to Chrome" button to go directly to the Web to MCP extension page

 Install the extension to your browser